maximebn/todolist---Angular/README.md

 ## Description

-A very common and basic front-end development of a web-app project to manage daily tasks (to do list) !
+A basic front-end development of a web-app project to manage daily tasks (to do list) !
 Use of Angular 7 framework.

 ## Features